YOUR-WORST-TACO/SnugInt/README.md

 ```

 ## License
-This project is licensed under the Apache
+This project is licensed under the Apache License Version 2.0 - See the [LICENSE](LICENSE) file for details